 What Carbon Neutrality Means

-Since 2009, Colgate has reduced its campus carbon footprint by over 40 percent.
+Since 2009, Colgate has reduced its campus carbon footprint by over 40 percent through on-campus initiatives.
 Achieving carbon neutrality means that the University is committed to balancing its remaining on-campus carbon emissions by investing in off-campus carbon reduction projects (carbon offsets) so that its net carbon footprint is zero.
 Reducing the output of on-campus carbon emissions remains a top Colgate priority.

 Achieving carbon neutrality entailed three key approaches from the University: